xlynkz/xlynkz.github.io/README.md

--start with classroom and ryerson
-- then apartments in collab with industry and ryerson
-- Design by planner5D
-- Calculate costs of infrastructure
-- where to place
-- send to valerie (with outline of effort)
+- valerie by planner5D (with outline of effort) Attaching to github api parse zone efforts + transcriptic parnership with rokk3rlabs?
+Year away + fuck em.
-- in mention people a la valerie:
-valerie: focus on the success of the DMZ model, am I spreading thin here is this not better as Fastur Labs: with innovations in language and manufactoring?

-Pencil and mind my $200k request.
-Go for pefection.
-umm lol
-nobody will invest in a host
-necause this is a rep by deinition its a site.. so domain it and buy a firkin 3dprinter then focus fastur on api parse = abc.xyz and this as transcriptic parnership with rokk3rlabs: gowlings on An api that interfaces all of the zones efforts.
-Come on buddy.
 #YOUR LAB IN THE CLOUD
-##Access a fully automated cell and molecular biology laboratory,
+##Access a fully automated innovation lab with your voice. (requires returned speech)
-##all from the comfort of your web browser.

 *http://emeraldcloudlab.com/faq:::: building rest API* https://www.lytro.com/immerge